risk-first/website/Purpose-Development-Team.md

 ## Impact

 So how does this affect how we work in the development team?
-Clearly we're not merely delivering value.
-Value/Return is a scalar (or single) quantity, and we should be thinking about a vector (or a profile) of possible returns.
+Clearly we're not merely delivering value.  _Value_ is a scalar (or single) quantity but we should be thinking about a vector (or a profile) of possible values.

 If we were just delivering value, we might not: